Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.15-blue.svg)]({{config.site_url}})

-You can granually inspect the analytics data by choosing only the preferred snapshots, also by using the "negate" option — in this case, you will be excluding certain options.
+You can granularly inspect the analytics data by choosing only the preferred snapshots, also by using the "negate" option — in this case, you will be excluding certain options.

 For example, selecting "None" and "Negate" will show all the data excluding the one gathered from endpoints without selected snapshots.